 This article describes how to configure an access point to maximize its performance.

-If your main concern is to maximize bandwidth speeds for your access points, you may wish to turn off certain features which can cause additional load on the access point.
+Some features on your Datto Access Point can cause increased load and decreased speed.
+If your primary concern is to maximize bandwidth speeds for your access points, you may wish to turn these features off.

 - Bandwidth Throttling limits bandwidth and uses more processor time.